betulkntrxl/my-first-repo/README.md

 To run the application locally you need to trust the internal CA certs and set environmental variables to communicate with Okta, Mulesoft etc...

-When running locally the session store is configured to be in memory so no configuration/creds is needed, in the deployed Kubernetes environment this the session store is configured to use Redis.
+When running locally the session store is configured to be in memory so no configuration/creds is needed, in the deployed Kubernetes environment the session store is configured to use Redis.

-Below are the environmetal variables you need to set, where you see a missing value, these values can be got from an Azure KeyVault ``
+Below are the environmetal variables you need to set, sensitive values are ommitted, these values can be got from another developer working on ChatApp or from our ChatApp Azure KeyVault <TODO: link to Azure KeyVault>

 ### Trust CA Certs: